 In comparison to the Nissin Fine Mode Nagare 330, Air Stage Hakubai 硬中硬 is a soft mid flex, while the Nagare is a soft full flex.
 Both would be great for micros.
 It just depends on which bend profile you prefer.

 The rods are soft enough to cast a line that will twitch when a micro takes your fly.
-I would use size 2.5 line (and I have some even lighter line in mind that I haven't yet received).
+I would use size 2.5 line or the YGK size 2.
+The rods are capable of casting the YGK size 1.5 if you are.
 The tippet rating for the

 Air Stage Hakubai 硬中硬 is 9X to 7X.
 I absolutely would not exceed 7X!